Call for Proposals – IDIL 2025 Incubation Program

 - Female and male engineers

-Objective: To enable students in a given discipline to benefit from "flash" immersions in research laboratories.
-These one- or two-day immersions will take place "in-lab" using the most relevant equipment for the discipline in question, and will take the form of workshops to introduce students to a concept, method, or technique.
+Objective: To enable students in a given discipline to participate in “flash” immersion sessions in research laboratories.
+These one- or two-day immersion sessions will take place “in-lab” using the equipment most relevant to the discipline in question, and will take the form of workshops designed to introduce students to a concept, method, or technique.

-Researchers and teacher-researchers interested in creating an In-Lab training program within their laboratory must first contact the head of a master's program (IDIL or non-IDIL) whose students will attend classes in the laboratory.
+Researchers and faculty members interested in establishing an In-Lab’ program within their laboratory must first contact the director of a master’s program (whether IDIL or non-IDIL) whose students will attend the laboratory courses.

-These In-Lab courses will be conducted in English and offered to students in the undergraduate program, as well as to students in the IDIL graduate program.
+These In-Lab courses will be conducted exclusively in English and are open not only to students in the winning track but also to students in the IDIL graduate program.

 Actions:

-- Coverage of operating costs related to In-Lab training for host laboratories (maximum €500).
+- Coverage of operating costs associated with In-Lab training for host laboratories (up to €500).

-- Remuneration for hours spent on creative work (20 hours REH) and coverage of teaching hours each year up to 12 hours REH per In-Lab.
+- Compensation for time spent on creative work (20 REH hours) and coverage of teaching hours each year up to 12 REH hours by In-Lab.

 - Increase the visibility of your discipline

-Who is this part of the call for proposals aimed at?
+Who is this part of the call for proposals intended for?

 - Teachers